AltimateAI/vscode-dbt-power-user/README.md

 Please let us know about any bugs or feature requests through the github issues.

-If you require additional support, feel free to reach out on the DBT Community Slack Channel [#tools-dbt-power-user](https://bit.ly/dpuslack)
+If you require additional support, feel free to reach out on the dbt Community Slack Channel [#tools-dbt-power-user](https://bit.ly/dpuslack)

 If you want to contribute to the extension, let us know and we will help set you up.